liferay/liferay-docs/develop/learning-paths/mobile/articles/01-beginning-android-portal-development/03-creating-the-android-project.markdown

 # Creating the Android Project [](id=creating-the-android-project)

-Now that you've built the Liferay Mobile SDK for the Guestbook portlet, you're ready to create the Guestbook Android app.
-This article walks you through the steps required to create the app and install the Mobile SDK in it.
-After this, you'll be ready to leverage the service classes the Mobile SDK Builder generated for the Guestbook portlet.
+Now that you've built the Guestbook Mobile SDK, you're ready to create the Guestbook Android app.
+This article walks you through the steps required to create the app's project in Android Studio.
+After this, you'll be ready to install the Guestbook Mobile SDK and Liferay Screens.
 First though, you should make sure you've installed Android's development tools.

 ## Installing Android Studio [](id=installing-android-studio)